 - A bar will not be served without the presence of food and other non-alcoholic beverages.

 - A bar will not be served for less than 25 guests (excluding intimate dinner parties).

 - Student events where a bar is present must be a cash bar, have public safety present and require the use of wrist bands.
 Non student events where some students may be present, do not need to follow this rule.

 - All request for Public Safety to staff an event must be requested at least 2 weeks prior to the event, the request must be completed utilizing the Events Staff Request Form, located on the P.S. web page.

 - All alcohol at a WC catered event must be purchased by the catered bar and not brought in from another source.

 - Under our Class B, Caterer’s Privilege, State of MD Alcohol Beverage License, we are solely granted access to serve alcohol at any location that does not already have a liquor license.
 This includes, campus, Hynson Ringgold House, Wilmer Park, etc.

 Marijuana is prohibited on campus.
-Any student, who is found to be in possession of, or using marijuana, will face disciplinary action and possible criminal charges.
-Water pipes, bongs, hookahs, and other paraphernalia commonly associated with drug use are also prohibited.
+Any student who is found to be in possession of or using marijuana, will face disciplinary action and possible criminal charges.

 The possession or use of narcotics and/or other controlled substances without a valid prescription is prohibited.
 Students are expected to obey federal and state laws regarding the use, sale, and distribution of controlled substances.